Table of contents

 Pancreatic cancer, also known as pancreatic carcinoma, is a malignant tumor of the pancreas.
 It occurs when DNA mutations cause cells to grow uncontrollably and form a tumor.
 The majority of tumors affect the part of the pancreas that produces digestive enzymes, predominantly affecting the ducts within the organ.
 These “ductal adenocarcinomas” are among the most common cancers.

-The cancer is divided into 2 large categories and multiple subcategories:
+The cancer is divided into two large categories and multiple subcategories:

-- Exocrine pancreatic cancer: this type of cancer forms in exocrine cells, which make up the exocrine gland and ducts of the pancreas.
+- Exocrine pancreatic cancer: this type forms in exocrine cells, which make up the exocrine gland and ducts of the pancreas.
 They make up more than 95% of all pancreatic cancers.